runarberg/mathup/README.md

 to be able to read your expressions.
 However, MathJax is a complex piece of software that does a great deal more than just translate simple expression into structured form, and if that is all you want to do, then MathJax is definitely overkill.
-Ascii2MathML promises to be a lot faster (by doing less) then MathJax, and if the readers of your document (or users of your app) are using a
+Mathup promises to be a lot faster (by doing less) then MathJax, and if the readers of your document (or users of your app) are using a
 [standard conforming browser](http://caniuse.com/#feat=mathml), they